landone/GameEngine/README.md

 # GameEngine
-Game engine using OpenG and SDL on C++
+Game engine using OpenGL and SDL on C++